THREE TAPS: A GAME OF THRONES FAN-FICTION STORY

 It felt so completely natural that when he first had opened his eyes, nothing seemed unusual.
 It was so good, he almost fell back asleep.
 Then his heart stopped.

-Her cheek was on his chest, her arm was across his shoulder, and one of her legs was bent and crossing both of his.
+Her cheek was on his chest, her arm was across his shoulder, and one of her legs was crossing both of his.

 He could only see the top of her head, but he guessed that her expression was serene.